segmentrouting/srv6-labs/1-starter-topologies/8000e/README-KNE.md

 The sample 4-node topology in this repo consists of 4 emulated Cisco 8201-32FH nodes whose configurations are found in the *config* directory.
 The nodes are configured with basic ISIS, SR, SRv6, iBGP and streaming telemetry.
 8201-r3 is a route-reflector with the other 3 nodes as clients.

+* Note: the 8000 hardware emulator nodes require 4 vCPU and 20GB of memory each

 Please feel free to use this topology or add additional topologies and configurations, etc.

 [KNE Install Instructions](../README-kne.md)